karajensen/shader-editor/readme.txt

 - Qt passing info to/from app
-	- test writing from gui to simulation
-	- remove shadows and specularity from light gui and class

 - Rendering: specular, attenuation, bump
 - Send light data and multiple lights
 - Post effects: fog, dof, glow, SSAO, Color correction